R. H. King Academy: Scarborough Collegiate Institute (1930–1954)

 In January 1930, Scarborough High School went through its first change of many, to officially become Scarborough Collegiate Institute.
 This brought about more growth and the first addition to the school in 1932, despite The Great Depression.
-As time went on, though, the Depression began to take hold and the financial position of the Township changed.
+As time went on, however, the Depression began to take hold and the financial position of the Township changed.
 The population of the school continued to grow but the Township could no longer pay the teachers' salaries.
-To maintain the education of the students and the well being of the staff, teachers were paid with food stamps in order to provide food for their families.
+To maintain the education of the students and the well-being of the staff, teachers were paid with food stamps in order to provide food for their families.

 Beginning in September 1939, there was a new challenge for the students of Scarborough Collegiate: World War II.
 As another war began against Nazi Germany and Fascist Italy in Europe and Imperial Japan and Asia, a new call for soldiers went out and SCI. responded with spirit.
 Students and staff of SCI, by the end of World War II, had invested over $25,000 in War Saving Certificates and close to $5,000 for overseas parcels and the Scarborough Red Cross.
-Many of the SCI students were decorated with medals or honours for their efforts and between 1945 and 1946, there was a party for those 600 people who returned.
-SCI had also paid a price for the war.
-The sixty-two students who perished during the war were greatly missed by their families and friends.
-They are remembered in the War Memorial in the school and annually at the Remembrance Day Assembly.
+Many of the SCI students were decorated with medals or honours for their efforts, and in 1945 or 1946, there was a party for those 600 people who returned.
+The sixty-two students who perished during the war are still honoured in the school's War Memorial, and at the annual Remembrance Day Assembly.

 In 1947, Scarborough Collegiate Institute celebrated its first 25 years, with a dance, cake and special magazine.
 S.C.I. had grown into a school with a strong tradition in sports such as Hockey, Basketball, Rugby, Student Clubs and some new problems - Double Shifts.
 The Double Shift was a programme that continued until 1952 when the next addition was completed.
 The Double Shifts were as follows: